sjmikler/codingame-pro-mode/README.md

 ![screenshot](images/screenshot.png)
 *Screenshot shows how Pro Layout looks in practice.*

-## Sync Code button

-After clicking the button, select a single file that will be continuously synchronized with your online editor.
+## Synchronization Functionality

+As a bonus, this extension offers synchronization functionality.
 No external apps are necessary.
-With synchronization active, edit your code locally and the changes will be reflected online. **This is a one-way sync**.
-If you edit the code online, your local code won't be updated.
+You can choose to use only a one-way sync or activate both for a two-way sync.

 > This feature requires File System Access API.
 It is active in Goolge Chrome, but other Chromium browsers might require explicit activation.
 >
 > `chrome://flags/#file-system-access-api`

+### Sync Local button

+After clicking the button, select a single file that will be continuously watched.
+Edit your code locally and the changes will be reflected online.

+### Sync Online button

+After clicking the button, select a single file that will be continuously updated.
+Edit your code in the online IDE and the changes will be reflected locally.